Azure/data-api-builder/docs/internals/StoredProcedureDesignDoc.md

 ```
 Justification **for** allowing permission configuration for all CRUD operations:
 - Davide: the "simplification" would complicate authorization with no real benefit.
 True in that the authorization logic would need to change conditioned on whether the entity source was a stored procedure.
 - Aniruddh: we should leave the responsibility for the developer to properly configure hawaii; it's not our fault if they configure against the API guidelines

+Users can provide only one CRUD operation for stored-procedure.
+However, in cases where the stored-procedure is also returning some values, a READ permission would also be required
+or else the stored procedure will execute but no result would be displayed.
+One of create/update/delete(CUD) operation is required to qualify as mutation.
+Along with one of the CUD operation, READ permission could also be given.
+But providing more than one (CUD) operation would throw an error.
+As we don’t know what exactly the stored-procedure will be doing, From DABs perspective, we need just one of the CUD operation to label it as Mutation.

-**Conclusion**: we treat stored procedures as any other entity when it comes to CRUD support and role/action AuthZ.
+**Conclusion**: we treat stored procedures as any other entity when it comes to CRUD support and role/action AuthZ except that they can provide only one CRUD operation for stored-procedure alone with READ.
 ## Implementation Overview

 Implementation was segmented into 5 main sections: